synthql/SynthQL/packages/docs/docs/200-security.md

     .requires('users:read', 'users:admin');
 ```

-When executing queries you can pass a list of the user's current permissions.
+When executing queries, you can pass a list of the user's current permissions:

 ```ts
 const user = { permissions: ['users:read', 'pets:read'] };